MuhamedHabib/default-payment-next-month-ML-system/README.md

-the below model detects default payment next month :: by classifing user data used varoius methods.
+- the below model detects default payment next month :: by classifing user data used varoius methods.
+- after we provide the model will be extracted as rdf file then deploy it as saas serive using herouku.